CrewAI

 Prerequisites

 You must also generate a Personal Access Token (PAT) on the Settings page.
 Copy this down, as it acts as your password during authentication.
+You must also generate an OAuth JWT bearer token.
+Copy this down, as it acts as your password during authentication.

 You need Python >= 3.10 to use the CrewAI tools.

-Configure the CData Connect Cloud MCP Server
+Configure the Connect AI MCP Server

 1. Create a folder named cdata-mcp-crew-agent.